RankBlox-Staff-Dashboard/RankBlox-Dash/DISCORD_OAUTH_SETUP.md

 # Discord OAuth Setup Guide

 ## The Problem
-Discord requires the redirect URI in the OAuth request to **exactly match** one of the redirect URIs registered in your Discord application settings.
+Discord requiress the redirect URI in the OAuth request to **exactly match** one of the redirect URIs registered in your Discord application settings.

 ## Step-by-Step Setup